Atrophius/twihl/about.markdown

 Kanata, and Sora**.

 I think that about covers it.
 I look forward to helping people stay in the loop on what's going on.
-If you want to get in touch with me, you follow this site on Twitter [@WeekInHololive](https://twitter.com/WeekInHololive).
+If you want to get in touch with me, you can follow this site on Twitter [@WeekInHololive](https://twitter.com/WeekInHololive).
 I'm also making the following e-mail addresses available for people who want to help me source things for the site:

 * Suggestions: tips -at- weekinhololive.com
 * Corrections: errors -at- weekinhololive.com